mirenk0/Caroline/README.md

 Implementation of a crypto trading bot system.

-Using Binance web-sockets for data providing.
-Only using a naive trading approach.
-\nMain idea is to build a parallel real-time trading system using Elixir/OTP.
+Using Binance web-sockets for data providing.Only using a naive trading approach.\n Main idea is to build a parallel real-time trading system using Elixir/OTP.